 I decide that I will try it out at the TGIFridays in Pleasanton.
 I am friendly with the staff there and they have me fill out some survey to get a “Stripes Reward Card.”
 Well, tigers have stripes, and with my new last name being what it was, I took it as a sign.
 I filled out the survey, provided the information needed to get my reward card and signed it “Samuel Tigerclaw.”

 I smiled triumphantly as I handed the sheet of paper over.
 Knowing full well that in three to four weeks time, I would have a tangible piece of plastic sporting my new last name of kickassery.

 Then it happened.

 And by “it,” of course, I mean my life.
 I get my card, and look at the last name.
 “Tigerclaw.”
-For a brief second, I took it in and was happy.
+For a brief second, I was happy.
 It felt right.
 Having been instantly inflated with a sense of pride, I almost failed to look at the first name.
 As my eyes shifted slightly to the left, my worst nightmare had come true.